Phoebe-G/mapmaker-musings/docs/Making-Dungeons-Pretty-Part-I.md

-# Making Dungeons Pretty Part 2
+# Making Dungeons Pretty Part I
 If your goals are more pragmatic than lofty, digging a random dungeon is relatively simple and straightforward.
 You can get something passable with only a few lines of code.
 However, if you want to take that map and use graphics to display it, just replacing the ASCII with equal tile graphics ends up creating a flat and boring map that likely looked better in ASCII, truth be told.

 | ![Two pictures of the same thing](https://phoebe-g.github.io/mapmaker-musings/images/map01-ascii.png) | ![Two pictures of the same thing](https://phoebe-g.github.io/mapmaker-musings/images/map01-tiles.png) |